cuinjune/pd-tutorial/README.md

 If these are at the top of the object, they are called "**inlets**", and at the bottom they are called "**outlets**".

 The inlets and outlets are used to receive and send data between objects while they are connected.
-To make a connection between the two objects, click and drag the outlet of [Hello World!( to the inlet of [print].
+To make a connection between the two objects, click and drag the outlet of [Hello World( to the inlet of [print].

 <img src="interface7.png" width="500"/>